-Fall foliage, autumn harvests, wine tasting, and more!
+Fall foliage, autumn flowers, seasonal harvests, wine tasting, and more!
 Find out why these popular California destinations transform and give a whole new kind of experience after the autumnal equinox.

 While most people drive to Napa Valley during the grapes’ harvest season, there are some who prefer to pay the world-famous wine country a visit during the fall season.
 For starters, fall in Napa begins after Labor Day (September 4) and lasts until October.